tnevolin/mm6-skill-emphasis-mod/Readme.md

 ### This mod

 <pre>
-Total recovery reduction bonus from above example = 100 - 5 = 95
+Total recovery bonus from above example: 40 (dagger) + 30 (speed) + 25 (haste) = 95
-This mod treats it as attack rate increase bonus = +95 Resulting attack rate = 100 + 95 = 195
+Resulting attack rate:                   100 + 95 = 195
-Converting back to resulting recovery = 100 * (100 / 195) = 51, cap is not reached
+Converting back to recovery:             100 * (100 / 195) = 51, cap is not reached
 </pre>

 # Weapon base recovery bonuses

 Weapons not improving their speed with skill keep their recovery bonuses.

-Axe recovery bonus is -40.
-Sword recovery bonus is -20.
-Due to very fast recovery bonus per level progression they are catching up and overtake other weapons in speed pretty soon.
+Axe recovery bonus is -20.
+Sword recovery bonus is 0.
+Due to very fast recovery bonus per level progression they still catch up and overtake other weapons pretty soon.
 Axe (the slowest weapon) will be as fast as dagger at level 10 and then will keep getting faster and faster.

 # Combat skills